 - Issue you a temporary identity card

 Once the meeting with the officer is over, you can apply for your Singapore passport on the spot by completing an application for the issuance of passport.
-The application is very simple and hardly takes 5 minutes to complete.
-The passport application is filed at the same ICA office but at a different floor.
+The application is very simple and should not take more than 5 minutes to complete.
+The passport application is filed at the same ICA office but on a different level.
 You will need to make a payment of S$70 per passport application via NETS.
-The passport will be mailed to you within 3-5 days by registered post.
+The passport will be mailed to you within 3-5 working days by registered post.